 Mocking data

-In order to have results for our queries, we need data.
-For this exercise, we will be using MongoDB.
+To have results for your queries, you need data.
+For this tutorial, you will be using MongoDB.

-However, since the goal of this post is to demonstrate deploying a simple GraphQL server, we won’t bother with setting up a MongoDB server.
-Instead, we will use a mocked version using the mongodb-memory-server
+The goal of this post is to demonstrate deploying a simple GraphQL server, so you don’t need to bother with setting up a MongoDB server.
+Instead, you can use a mocked version using the mongodb-memory-server

 .
-This package allows us to create and use an in-memory MongoDB database server.
+This package allows you to create and use an in-memory MongoDB database server.

 npm install --save mongodb mongodb-memory-server

-This installation might take a while, depending on your download speed.
-MongoDB was at least 66 megabytes in size at the time of this writing.
+This installation might take some time, depending on your download speed.

 Once the installation is complete, create a new file named data.js